BGCG/project-5/README.md

 ![screehshot-result-live-prediction](https://res.cloudinary.com/delase5lw/image/upload/v1692530012/live-predictor-upload-results_feqrr9.jpg)

 * The user can upload multiple images, to perform predictions on several images and if the user downloads the report, the user will display a new row of a predicted label for the different images.
+* The feature presented on the 'Live powdery mildew predictor page' tackles the 'As a client, I can make live predictions on cherry leaf images so I can accurately detect whether they have powdery mildew or not' and the 'As a client, I can download a report so I can easily have a summary of the prediction probability result of each leaf so I can use this for the infection monitoring of my farm' user stories.

 ### Monitoring

 Since this project was created for the purpose of the project 5 submission to the Code institute diploma in full stack software development course, monitoring of this app is out of the scope of the purpose of this project.
 However, in a real world scenario I would monitor the app to ensure it was making accurate predictions and welcome any feedback from the client.
 If an excess of inaccurate predictions were detected, I would go back and create a new model from the model described in this study where I found fine tune the parameters to ensure we could detect accurately whether a leaf was infected or not, and thereby ensure the client’s business requirements were being met and ultimately improving the clients relations and satisfaction.

+If the 'As a client, I can provide feedback to the ML scientists via the dashboard so I can inform the model creators of any improvements that could be made to the ML tool (COULD HAVE) && As a client, I can view how the model generalises to data over time so I can monitor the model performance over a long period (COULD HAVE)' user stories were completed, this could implement features that would be effective in monitoring the performance of the model throughout time.

 ### Technologies used